vanh17/SnoopCH/README.md

    [(member 2 '(1 2 3))])
 '(2 3)
 - `(and expr ...)`
-If no exprs are provided, then result is #t.
+If no exprs are provided, then result is `#t`.

 If a single expr is provided, then it is in tail position, so the results of the and expression are the results of the expr.

 Otherwise, the first expr is evaluated.
-If it produces #f, the result of the and expression is #f.
+If it produces `#f`, the result of the and expression is `#f`.
 Otherwise, the result is the same as an and expression with the remaining exprs in tail position with respect to the original and form.

 Examples:
 `> (and)
-#t
+`#t`
 > (and 1)
 1
 > (and (values 1 2))
 1
 2
-> (and #f (error "doesn't get here"))
+> (and `#f` (error "doesn't get here"))
-#f
+`#f`
-> (and #t 5)
+> (and `#t` 5)
 5`

 - `(or expr ...)`
 +Combining Tests: and and or in The Racket Guide introduces or.
-If no exprs are provided, then result is #f.
+If no exprs are provided, then result is `#f`.

 If a single expr is provided, then it is in tail position, so the results of the or expression are the results of the expr.

 Otherwise, the first expr is evaluated.
-If it produces a value other than #f, that result is the result of the or expression.
+If it produces a value other than `#f`, that result is the result of the or expression.
 Otherwise, the result is the same as an or expression with the remaining exprs in tail position with respect to the original or form.

 Examples:
 `> (or)
-#f
+`#f`
 > (or 1)
 1
 > (or (values 1 2))